 Credits are not generally transferrable between accounts.
 Each account manages its own balance based on its subscription.
 If you have multiple Pinpoint accounts under a single subscription, it is possible to share your credit balance across these accounts.

-How can I check if my request was sent?
+How can I check if a credit action was performed?

 How can I get a detailed summary of our usage?